bertvv/ansible-role-vsftpd/README.md

 ## Contributing

 Issues, feature requests, ideas are appreciated and can be posted in the Issues section.
 Pull requests are also very welcome.
-Preferably, create a topic branch and when submitting, squash your commits into one (with a descriptive message).

 ## License